Updated For 2023

 Simplify your search for Christmas lights in Los Angeles with these must-see neighborhoods and landmarks.
 While the glammy glitz of Rodeo Drive is fun, there’s particular magic to those over-the-top holiday light displays created by your favorite neighbor who wants to attract the entire population of Los Angeles to their front doorstep.
 Even better is when a whole street made up of holiday lights glistens in the night sky.

-Los Angeles has plenty of community treasures hidden in plain view; from the return of Enchanted Forest of Lights at Descansco Gardens to Ziemkowski’s Lights on Display, which easily rivals any professional light and music show you’ll ever see.
+Los Angeles has plenty of community treasures hidden in plain view; from the return of The Grove, where snow magically falls twice nightly to Ziemkowski’s Lights on Display, which easily rivals any professional light and music show you’ll ever see.
 There are hundreds of holiday lights on display for all types of holiday fans to enjoy.

 In between a deluge of Christmas events and frantic shopping trips take the time to check out these twinkling neighborhoods.
 Just make sure to bring along an extra sweatshirt and a cup of hot chocolate for the kids!